SaaS Tax Guide: Is Software-as-a-Service Taxable in Your State?

 • The seller always maintains both possession and control of the software.

-Below are various examples that demonstrate how taxability of SaaS transactions varies by state:
+Below are various examples that demonstrate how SaaS tax treatment and transactions vary by state:

-• Arkansas: Currently there is no specific authority that specifically addresses the taxability of SaaS.
-However, software that is delivered electronically is exempt.
+• Arkansas: Currently there is no specific authority that specifically addresses SaaS tax treatment.
+However, software that is delivered electronically is exempt

 • California: SaaS is not a taxable service.
 However, software or information that is delivered electronically is exempt.
 The ability to access software from a remote network or location is exempt.
 Under California sales and use tax law, there must be a transfer of TPP, in order to have a taxable event.
 There is normally no transfer of possession or control of TPP when SaaS is used.